andrewpey/vtland/_posts/2021-04-11-claim-steam-key.md

 ### What will happen with Itch version, will it be upgraded to 0.85?

 We are a small team with limited resources, and we want to focus on the Steam version at the moment.
 That being said, the Itch version will not be longer updated.
-Please claim a Steam key and install the game via Steam to get the latest versions and Steam Workshop support.
+Please claim a Steam key and install the game via Steam to get the latest versions, and have Steam Workshop support.

 ### What will happen with mods in the Mod Gallery in the Itch version?